Dublin classes resumed at 3:30 p.m., following a power outage. More

 MANDATORY INFORMATION SESSION REQUIRED FOR REGISTRATION FOR MULT 1950

-The Mandatory Information Session (required before registration) will be held during the upcoming semester at the following times:
+The Mandatory Information Session (required before registration into the program) will be held during the upcoming semester at the following times:

 This NAACLS approved program is a 2-semester sequence in which theory and skills are practiced in the classroom and campus laboratory environment and also in the clinical setting.
 Upon completion of the 2-semester program, a certificate of completion is awarded by the college.
 To become nationally certified, you will need to take an examination, administered by an outside agency.
 Completion of this national certification exam is not a requirement to successfully complete the program.

-In the second semester, MULT 2950 continues the practice in an inpatient clinical setting.
+MULT 2950 continues the practice in an in-patient clinical setting.
 At this point, these clinical experiences are only available during the day shift.